Biometix/biometix.github.io/playbook/playbook.md

 has_toc: false
 ---

-The BQAT biometric analysis suite offers comprehensive tools for assessing the quality and performance of biometric data across multiple modalities, including fingerprints, facial recognition, iris recognition, and speech analysis.
-Developed by a team with over 15 years of experience in biometric consulting, our tools are designed for flexibility, ease of use, and integration into existing projects.
+The BQAT biometric analysis suite offers comprehensive tools for assessing the quality and performance of biometric data across multiple modalities, including fingerprints, face, iris, and speech.
+Developed by our experienced team, our tools are designed for flexibility, ease of use, and integration into existing projects.

 ## Web GUI

-The BQAT Web-based Graphical User Interface (GUI) provides an intuitive platform for users to easily upload and analyze biometric samples.
-It offers a user-friendly way to interact with analysis modules, providing immediate visual feedback and results.
+The BQAT web-based Graphical User Interface (GUI) provides an intuitive platform for users to easily upload and analyse biometric samples.
+It offers a user-friendly way of interacting with analysis modules by providing immediate visual feedback and results.

 ### Features: